 Be Careful to Maintain Good Works

-3 1 Remind the people to be subject to rulers and authorities, to be obedient, to be ready to do whatever is good, 2 to slander no one, to be peaceable and considerate, and always to be gentle toward everyone.
-3 At one time we too were foolish, disobedient, deceived and enslaved by all kinds of passions and pleasures.
-We lived in malice and envy, being hated and hating one another.
-4 But when the kindness and love of God our Savior appeared, 5 he saved us, not because of righteous things we had done, but because of his mercy.
-He saved us through the washing of rebirth and renewal by the Holy Spirit, 6 whom he poured out on us generously through Jesus Christ our Savior, 7 so that, having been justified by his grace, we might become heirs having the hope of eternal life.
-8 This is a trustworthy saying.
-And I want you to stress these things, so that those who have trusted in God may be careful to devote themselves to doing what is good.
-These things are excellent and profitable for everyone.
+31 Remind them to be subject to rulers and authorities, to be obedient, to be ready for every good work, 2 to speak evil of no one, to avoid quarreling, to be gentle, and to show every courtesy to everyone.
+3 For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, despicable, hating one another.
+4 But when the goodness and loving kindness of God our Savior appeared, 5 he saved us, not because of any works of righteousness that we had done, but according to his mercy, through the water of rebirth and renewal by the Holy Spirit.
+6 This Spirit he poured out on us richly through Jesus Christ our Savior, 7 so that, having been justified by his grace, we might become heirs according to the hope of eternal life.
+8 The saying is sure.
+I desire that you insist on these things, so that those who have come to believe in God may be careful to devote themselves to good works; these things are excellent and profitable to everyone.

-15 Everyone with me sends you greetings.
+15 All who are with me send greetings to you.
 Greet those who love us in the faith.
-Grace be with you all.
+Grace be with all of you.